cobilab/eagle/README.md

 ### Run EAGLE

-Run eagle using:
+Run EAGLE using:

 <pre>
-./eagle -v -c 11 -i -r HG -t SEQ
+./EAGLE -v -c 11 -i -r HG -t SEQ
 </pre>

 for search RAWs with size 11 that are absent from the human genome and present in a specific genomic sequence (SEQ).

-### Run EAGLE on 99 Ebola virus using human as reference
+### Run EAGLE on 157 Ebola virus using human as reference

 For a current outbreak example run: